datopian/playbook/ops/README.md

 Follow the steps below if the Ops team should create the contract and initiate the onboarding process:

-1. Once you have shared the [Key principles Email after Verbal Agreement](https://docs.google.com/document/d/1iyismjORzPQywZB_ASPLLenRX3xKZ3FvP4L1AWLa-_A/edit#heading=h.uyjqu05q3flr) with the future contractor and they have agreed, you are to forward this email to office@datopian.com
+1. Once you have shared the [Key principles Email after Verbal Agreement](https://docs.google.com/document/d/1iyismjORzPQywZB_ASPLLenRX3xKZ3FvP4L1AWLa-_A/edit#heading=h.uyjqu05q3flr) with the future contractor and they have agreed, you are to forward this email to office@datopian.com (cc people-team@datopian.com)
 2. Request a contract and/or onboarding
 3. Make sure that your email contains the key information for drafting a contract:
     * Name of contractor